 The Warren Tavern is the oldest tavern still in its original location.
 Over the years it has had multiple owners and shut down for periods of time during the transitions.
 Bell in Hand is the oldest continuously operating tavern, having only shut down during Prohibition.

-Historical Restaurants in Boston: Ye Olde Union Oyster House
+Historic Restaurants in Boston: Ye Olde Union Oyster House

 Long before opening its doors as a restaurant, the building played multiple important roles in the American Revolution.
 In 1771 Isaiah Thomas printed his infamous newspaper “The Massachusetts Spy” on the top floor of the building.
 Throughout the years of the Revolution, famous wives like Abigail Adams and Dorothy Quincy used what is now the dining area as a place to mend clothes for the soldiers.